Somefive/XNLI/README.md

 # Objective
-This is Da Yin and Xinya Li's reimplementation of Facebook AI research's SOTA method in SNLI (here https://arxiv.org/pdf/1901.07291.pdf)
+This is Da Yin and Xinya Li's reimplementation of FAIR's SOTA method in XNLI (https://arxiv.org/pdf/1901.07291.pdf) and another implementation of an earlier paper of theirs (the XNLI benchmark paper https://arxiv.org/pdf/1809.05053.pdf).
-Among the three models they attempted, in this project we decided to reimplementat the `TLM + MLM` combination, as it outperforms others sligh

 # Prereqs
-The tools/ directory is copied from https://github.com/facebookresearch/XLM.
-The `tokenizer.py` inside is necessary for XNLI data processing.
+The `.sh` files need to be run first to download data and install tools.

 # Data
 ar: Arabic